-Cari Farver's Murder: How Did She Die?
-Who Killed Cari Farver?
+Cari Farver Murder: How Did She Die?
+Who Killed Her?

 How Did Cari Farver Die?

-Cari Farver, by all accounts, was a lively and warm woman who lit up any room that she walked into.
+By all accounts, Cari was a lively and warm woman who lit up any room that she walked into.
 But her life was not always all that positive.
 In her late 20s, a few years after she gave birth to her son, she was diagnosed with depression, which eventually escalated to bipolar disorder.
 Thankfully, though, by 2012, she was in a good place thanks to her medications.
-Cari, at the age of 37, held a stable job as a computer programmer and was even casually seeing a man named Dave Kroupa.
-But suddenly, on November 13, she disappeared from her Iowa home, never to be seen again.
-Her car was gone, but some of her belongings were left behind.
+At the age of 37, Cari held a stable job as a computer programmer and was even casually seeing a man named Dave Kroupa.
+But suddenly, on November 13, she disappeared from his place, never to be seen again.
+Her car was gone, but her belongings were at her home.

-Around that same time, Dave received a cryptic break-up message from Cari, and her mother got a text from her number, claiming that she had left her life behind to embark on a new journey in Kansas.
-Many of Cari’s other friends and family members received similar messages, and although they were all skeptical about it, they couldn’t prove they were illegitimate.
-And so, it was only when Cari failed to show up on her half-brother’s wedding day, on November 16, that her mother reported her missing.
-But even with that, nothing happened, and Cari’s family, along with Dave, continued getting messages that soon turned nasty in nature, even stalker-ish.
+Around that same time, Dave received a cryptic message from Cari before it spiated into a breakup, and her mother got a text from her number, claiming she had left her life behind to embark on a new journey in Kansas.
+Many of her other friends and family members also received similar messages, and although they were all skeptical about it, they couldn’t prove they were illegitimate.
+So, it was only when Cari failed to show up on her half-brother’s wedding day, on November 16, that her mother reported her missing.

-In January of 2013, almost two months after the harassment began, Dave, while coming home from work, notice a familiar car in a nearby parking lot.
-He went closer, and when he was sure that the vehicle was Cari’s, he took a photo of the license plate and sent it to the police.
+Even with that, nothing happened, and Cari’s family, along with Dave, continued getting messages that soon turned nasty in nature, even stalker-ish.
+In January 2013, almost two months after the harassment began, the latter noticed a familiar car in a nearby parking lot while coming home from work.
+He went closer, and when he was sure that this vehicle belonged to his ex, he took a photo of the license plate and sent it to the police.

 When the authorities searched the car, they only found a single fingerprint, and it wasn’t Cari’s.
-As years went on, the text messages continued, but they became creepier, with Dave’s on-again-off-again girlfriend, Shanna “Liz” Golyar, also receiving them.
-However, in 2015, with new evidence, the authorities started to believe that Cari was stabbed to death within 24 hours of her disappearance.
+As years went on, the text messages continued, but they became creepier in nature, with Dave’s on-again-off-again girlfriend, Shanna “Liz” Golyar, also receiving them.
+However, in 2015, with new evidence, the authorities started to believe that Cari was stabbed to death within 24 hours of her disappearance before being dismembered and burned.

 Who Killed Cari Farver?

-It was Dave’s on-again-off-again girlfriend, Shanna “Liz” Golyar, who was responsible for Cari Farver’s disappearance and subsequent murder.
-In 2015, Cari’s case got picked up by a different team, and they asked both Liz and Dave if they would be okay with downloading all the contents of their phones.
-The initial purpose of this was to see if they could maybe locate the area from where Cari was sending messages.
-But although nothing of importance was discovered from Dave’s phone, investigators did find a photo of Cari’s car in Liz’s phone, taken a month before the police even knew about its existence.
+Dave’s on-again-off-again girlfriend, Shanna “Liz” Golyar, was ultimately found responsible for Cari’s disappearance and subsequent murder.
+In 2015, her case was picked up by a different team, and they asked both Liz and Dave if they would be okay with downloading all the contents of their phones.
+The initial purpose of this was seemingly to see if they could maybe locate the area from where Cari had been sending the intimidating texts as well as e-mails.
+But alas, although nothing of importance was discovered from Dave’s phone, investigators did find a photo of Cari’s car in Liz’s phone, taken around a month before the police even knew about its existence near Dave’s home.

-Along with that, there was a photo of a woman who was tied up – which had been e-mailed to Dave from Cari’s ID – and evidence that Liz had at least 20-30 fake e-mail accounts.
-Liz was also using an app that allowed text messages to be scheduled for a future time.
-With this, investigators began looking deeper into Liz and estimated that she must have spent about 40-50 hours a week impersonating Cari for almost three years.
-And so, they decided to play along with her acting scheme to get her to confess to her crimes.
+Along with that, there was a grainy photo that looked like a woman tied up – which had been e-mailed to Dave from Cari’s ID – along with significant evidence that Liz had at least 20-30 fake e-mail accounts under Cari’s name.
+This mother of two was also using an app that allowed text messages to be scheduled for a future time.
+With this, officials began looking deeper into Liz and ultimately estimated that she must have spent about 40-50 hours a week impersonating Cari for three years.
+So, they decided to play along with her acting scheme to get her to confess to her crimes.

-Within weeks, officers got knowledge of an e-mail that claimed that Cari had been stabbed to death in her own car.
-Thus, they searched her vehicle again, this time pulling off the fabric from the seats, only to discover that the passenger side cushion was blood-stained – blood that was later identified to be Cari’s.
-The fingerprint in the car also turned out to be a match to Liz’s, which was enough to secure a search warrant for her home.
+Detectives did have to take advantage of Liz’s jealousy for this, but within weeks, they got knowledge of an e-mail that claimed Cari had been stabbed to death in her own car.
+Thus, they searched her vehicle again, this time pulling off the fabric from the seats, only to discover the passenger side cushion was blood-stained – blood that was later confirmed to be Cari’s.
+The fingerprint in the car also matched Liz’s, which was enough to secure a search warrant for her home.

-From Liz’s place, the officers recovered several of Cari’s possessions.
-And later, Dave gave them her tablet, whose SD Card produced photos of what appeared to be decomposing body parts, including one of a foot that had a tattoo of a Chinese symbol, the same one that Cari had on hers.
-Consequently, Shanna “Liz” Golyar was charged with first-degree murder on December 22, 2016.
+From Liz’s residence, the officers recovered several of Cari’s possessions.
+Dave also gave them a tablet, whose SD Card belonged to the former, and it produced photos of what appeared to be decomposing body parts.
+This included one of a foot with a tattoo of a Chinese symbol, the same that Cari had.
+Consequently, Liz was charged with first-degree murder on December 22, 2016.

 She was convicted of the same a few months later, in August of 2017.
 Authorities believe that Liz killed Cari, let her body decompose, and then burned the remains so as to get rid of all the evidence.
-And as she resided in Omaha at the time, they also think that’s where the crime was committed.
+As she resided in Omaha at the time, they also think that’s where the crime was committed.
 All this was done just because Shanna “Liz” Golyar wanted Dave Kroupa all for herself.

 Read More: Where Is Shanna “Liz” Golyar Now?